aws-samples/reinvent2020-aim404-productionize-r-using-amazon-sagemaker/README.md

 system(sprintf('./build_and_push_docker.sh %s %s', container, tag))
 ```

-Once the container image is pushed to ECR, you can verify the image in the [console](https://us-west-2.console.aws.amazon.com/ecr/repositories/r-fable-trip-forecasting/?region=us-west-2) (the URL assumes region to be us-west-2).
+Once the container image is pushed to ECR, you can verify the image in the [console](https://us-west-2.console.aws.amazon.com/ecr/repositories/r-fable-trip-forecasting/?region=us-west-2) (the URL assumes the region to be us-west-2).

 We can now run our script in the fully managed Amazon SageMaker Training infrastructure, using the `Estimator` class from the SageMaker SDK.